neunhoef/shuntingyard/x/X.md

 called.
 Similarly with o2.
 For o3, a new value of type pointer to mytype comes into scope.
 It is initialized as a pointer to a newly allocated structure of type "mytype" or a null pointer if allocation failed.
-Then the constructor "cons" is called with arguments 3 and 4.
+Then the constructor `init` is called with arguments 3 and 4.

 If there is an explicit definition of a function alloc like this exists: